mozilla-services/antenna/CONTRIBUTING.rst

     # This Source Code Form is subject to the terms of the Mozilla Public
     # License, v.
 2.0.
 If a copy of the MPL was not distributed with this
-    # file, You can obtain one at http://mozilla.org/MPL/2.0/.
+    # file, You can obtain one at https://mozilla.org/MPL/2.0/.

-PEP8 is nice.
 To lint your code, do:

 .. code-block:: shell

+    $ make lintfix
     $ make lint

 If you hit issues, use ``# noqa``.